Liu233w/ccc-assignment2/README.md

 - tweet-textAnalyser :: The text classifier (used by twitter-harvester)
 - twitter-analyzer :: The Map-Reduce function for couch db and a script to upload the function
 - twitter-harvester :: The twitter harvester
+- report :: The LaTeX and PDF of the report